common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

 - LM boosting uses a char KenLM model I trained on [Asosoft text corpus](https://github.com/AsoSoft/AsoSoft-Text-Corpus) (o=5) weighting 31MB.

-- Training was done using a single RTX 3090 for about 20 hours. (batch size=64)
+- Training was done using a single RTX 3090 (batch size=64) for about 2 days and still ongoing.

 - Kurdish is phonetically consistent.
 This might have helped the network learn faster.
 Given the results and small dataset used, this can be a good starting point for future Kurdish STT work.